Strongly stable ideals and Hilbert polynomials

 The transitive closure of the order relation

 induces a partial order on the set of monomials of any degree called \emph{Borel order}.
-Every graded term ordering turns out to be a refinement of this partial order.
-Since a Borel set $B$ is closed with respect to the Borel order, i.e.~$\xx^{\al} >_B \xx^{\boldsymbol{\beta}},\ \xx^{\boldsymbol{\beta}} \in B \Rightarrow \xx^{\al} \in B$, it is natural to ask whether there exists a term ordering $\prec$ preserving the same property.
-For instance, for the lexicographic ideal, the graded lexicographic order separates, in each degree, the monomials contained in the ideal from those not contained in it.
+Every graded term ordering is a refinement of this partial order.
+Since a Borel set $B$ is closed with respect to the Borel order, i.e.~$\xx^{\al} >_B \xx^{\boldsymbol{\beta}},\ \xx^{\boldsymbol{\beta}} \in B \Rightarrow \xx^{\al} \in B$, it is natural to ask whether there exists a term ordering $\prec$ with the same property.
+For instance, for the lexicographic ideal, the graded lexicographic order separates, in each degree, monomials contained in the ideal from those outside.
 In \cite{CLMR} several notions of segment ideals are introduced.

-\begin{definition}[{\cite[Definitions 3.1, 3.7]{CLMR}}] A Borel set $B \subset \TT_{n,s}$ is called \emph{segment} if there exists a term ordering $\prec$ such that $\xx^{\al} \succ \xx^{\boldsymbol{\beta}}$, for all $\xx^{\al} \in B$ and $\xx^{\boldsymbol{\beta}} \in \TT_{n,s}\setminus B$.
+\begin{definition}[{\cite[Definition 3.1, Definition 3.7]{CLMR}}] A Borel set $B \subset \TT_{n,s}$ is called \emph{segment} if there exists a term ordering $\prec$ such that $\xx^{\al} \succ \xx^{\boldsymbol{\beta}}$, for all $\xx^{\al} \in B$ and $\xx^{\boldsymbol{\beta}} \in \TT_{n,s}\setminus B$.